DyuthiVivek/P2-Image-Effects-Project/README.md

 6. GrayScale

     For each pixel, the function calculates the grayscale intensity by taking the average of the red (r), green (g), and blue (b) color channels: grayscale = (r + g + b) / 3.
+7. Invert

+   For each pixel in the input image, the function calculates the invert value of each channel (red, green and blue) i.e., 255 - (actual channel value).

 9. Rotation

     The rotation effect is implemented by creating a new matrix that places every pixel in the appropriate location to do a 90 degree rotation.
 180 degree and 270 degree rotations are performed by repeatedly calling the 90 degree rotation.